Watch 4-star RB Cartavious "Tank" Bigsby make his college commitment

-HOGANSVILLE, Ga. — Cartavious "Tank" Bigsby is ready to make his college announcement.
+HOGANSVILLE, Ga. — Cartavious "Tank" Bigsby announced he will attend Auburn University next year.

-The 4-star running back out of Callaway High School will announce his decision live on 11Alive.com Friday at about 5:30 p.m.
+The 4-star running back out of Callaway High School made his decision live Friday on 11Alive..

 Bigby is the No. 6 recruit in the state and the top running back in Georgia, according to 11Alive's recruiting partner Rivals.

-"I am ready," Bigsby told Rivals' Chad Simmons.
-"I always said I would commit when ready, and now is that time.
-I just felt it.

-"I have really been feeling it for a while, but now, I know it is the right time.
-I am ready."
+"The atmosphere, the coaches and just being around good people," Bigsby said when asked what he liked about Auburn.
+"They remind me so much of my own team.
+I feel like it's home there."

+He said it took a lot of thought.
+"I was just praying to God."

-Bigsby has narrowed it down to four schools, Auburn, Georgia, LSU and South Carolina.
-Rivals' FutureCast predicts he will choose Auburn, especially after 5-star running back Kendall Milton committed to Georgia last month.
+Bigsby narrowed it down to four schools, Auburn, Georgia, LSU and South Carolina.
+Rivals' FutureCast predicted he would choose Auburn, especially after 5-star running back Kendall Milton committed to Georgia last month.

-Return to this page Friday, Aug.
-9 at 5:30 p.m. to watch Bigby's decision live, or visit the 11Alive Sports Facebook page or watch it on 11Alive's YouTube channel.
-Sign up for the 11Alive news app to receive an alert right before he makes his announcement.

 11Alive is gearing up for high school football season.
 Get ready to vote for the #Team11 Game of the Week starting next week!
 Bookmark 11Alive.com/sports for more details!